Jay-Idrees/Microsoft-Azure-Design-Technologies-for-Cloud-Configuration/readme.md

     - The RPO in this setting is low - as the replication frequency is high thus the data loss is only for the recent 30s for Hyper-V
     - The RTO is alo low.
 As the data is replicated in a secondary VM, it can be restored quickly
     - **Disaster recovery for an Azure Virtual Machine**
+        - This is a feature available with a VM that can be activated to backup the whole machine into a recovery vault and then using the backup to recover and recreate it
+        - When you enable disaster a duplicate virtual network and a storage account are created
+        - Changes to the VM are first weitten to a cache account which is then replicated into the target storage
         - The VM is first stored into a cache storage account which creates a restore point in the data center of a destination region (usually differnt from the primary region) from which a new virtual machine (target VM) which is the replica of the VM from the primary region is spun
         - The storage accounts are uaually automatially created in the destination region
         - If you have a low RPO and RTO - the data is continurely replicated into the destination region